6 Investing Mistakes: After $273,593 in Dividends

 Investing Mistake #1 – High Yield Stocks Are Risky Bets

 High-yield dividend stocks will not generate wealth in the long run.
-You can use a high-yield stock as a proxy to interest rates for income but you risk losing in the end.
+You can use a high-yield stock as a proxy for interest rates for income, but you risk losing in the end.

 Outside of REITs, rarely will a high-yield stock maintain the dividend yield through all economic cycles.
 It means you have to pay attention to your holdings and their business very closely.
 It’s not always a “buy and hold” situation like other dividend blue chip stocks.